Social Impact and Policy Analysis

 Students may wish to organize their electives around particular analytical methods or content areas, such as:

 All Capstone projects begin in the fall and are completed at the end of the spring semester.
 Full-time students who begin in the spring semester typically need 2½ years to complete their degree.
+CAP-GP.3148 is recommended for students interested in quantitative analyst positions.
 Policy students choose one of the following Capstone courses:

 Students who plan to specialize in Policy should earn a "B" or better in CORE-GP 1011 Statistics, CORE-GP 1018 Microeconomics, and CORE-GP 1022 Introduction to Public Policy.
 All full-time Policy students should enroll in these three courses during their first semester of study, as they are prerequisites for several advanced Policy courses.